Vietnam

 Around 2pm I booked a Grab and headed to the 5th Military Zone Museum.
 This consists of 3 buildings and the surrounding military vehicles located on the grounds of an existing 5 Military Zone base.
 One of the buildings is the Ho Chi Minh Museum.

-There were a lot of pictures and weapons on display, and when I reached a replica of Ho Chi Mihns Danang house, I really had no idea what this museum was all about and, seriously who cares about this Uncle Ho anyway.
-Trying to give it as much of a chance as I could I pulled Grok out and asked for a narrated tour.
 Grok did an excellent job and suddenly turned a boring and stale visit into wow!
 I had no idea how interesting the history of Vietnam and Uncle Ho was.
-I never knew in the 1930s Vietnam was controlled by the French and the rebellion driven by Ho Chi Mihn would defeat them and then defeat the USA Vietnam war and eventually the Vietnam today.
+I never knew in the 1930s Vietnam was controlled by the French and the rebellion driven by Ho Chi Mihn would defeat them first and then the USA in the Vietnam war.
+This all lead to the Vietnam of today.

 Cafes and Burgers